programmfabrik/easydb-documentation/en/sysadmin/installation/installation.md

     docker pull docker.easydb.de:5000/pf/postgresql

 Approximately 7 gigabytes are downloaded, distributed to the five executable components of the easydb.
 Please ensure sufficient space.
-Under Debian and Ubuntu e.g. In/var/lib/docker.
+Under Debian and Ubuntu e.g. in /var/lib/docker.

 To update the easydb, use the above commands as well.
 The storage requirement will only increase slightly.